rodlie/natron-plugins/Filter/kaleidoscope/README.md

 Creates kaleidoscope effects.

 ### INPUTS
-* source : Connect the image you want to apply the effect onto.
+* Source : Connect the image you want to apply the effect onto.

 ### HOW TO USE IT